kc-ml2/recruit/README_en.md

 ## About KC Machine Learning Lab (ML2)
 * ML2 is an independent research organization within [KC](http://www.kct.co.kr/), a semiconductor and display solutions company.
 * ML2 focuses on machine learning research with a long-term vision, looking beyond pushing the envelope of the current state of the art and identifying topics that will open new fields of research and development.
+* Since 2018, ML2 has been focusing on
+    * performing academic researches in machine learning and develop associated technologies,
+    * collaborating with other companies and universities that are working on machine learning,
+    * supporting university machine learning clubs, and
+    * helping KC and its affiliated companies apply machine learning to manufacturing solutions in semiconductor and display industries.
 * The roles of ML2 inside KC are
-  * in a short term (a few years), we
-    * perform academic researches in machine learning and develop associated technologies,
-    * collaborate with other companies and universities that are working on machine learning, and
-    * help KC and its affiliated companies apply machine learning to manufacturing solutions in semiconductor and display industries.
   * in a mid-term (~5 years or more), we
     * internalize theoretical and practical knowledge of machine learning via such researches and developments, and
     * attract and secure talents who can understand and utilize such knowledge inside KC,